-ATLANTA — Pinky Coleman, the owner of Atlanta’s popular vegan eatery Slutty Vegan ATL, is taking her career to new heights by creating the first plant-based potato chip with Rap Snacks, a food brand inspired by hip hop culture.
+ATLANTA — Pinky Cole, the owner of Atlanta’s popular vegan eatery Slutty Vegan ATL, is taking her career to new heights by creating the first plant-based potato chip with Rap Snacks, a food brand inspired by hip hop culture.

 Since December 2019, the chips have made its way into 100,000 locations across the U.S, according to rep for Rap Snacks.